Research projects

 Broad objective:

-The overall aim of this study is to evaluate the pharmacokinetic and safety/tolerability of high doses of rifampicin in children and assess what
+The overall aim of this study is to evaluate the pharmacokinetic and safety/tolerability of high doses of rifampicin in children and assess what would be the appropriate dose in children to achieve exposures similar to those in adults who received 35 mg/kg rifampicin daily.

 Specific objectives: